The Ego and Pain-Body

 The pain body “….consists not just of childhood pain, but also painful emotions that were added to it later in adolescence and during your adult life, much of it created by the voice of the ego.”
 Eckhart Tolle, A New Earth

-Sometimes I’ve felt like a tightrope walker who’s trying to stay on the level of love, but can too easily let a small hurt knock me off into the pain body’s pit of despair and self-judgment.
+Sometimes I’ve felt like a tightrope walker who’s trying to stay connected to my heart’s wisdom, but can too easily let a small hurt knock me off into the pain body’s pit of despair and self-judgment.
 Small hurts may seem tiny enough to let go, but they also can build up and create a large amount of pain.
 Adding more hurts to an already large body of pain can put us in danger of falling into despair, exploding at those around us, or taking it out on ourselves.

 So, what can we do to help ourselves through recurring pain?
 The situations and people in our lives aren’t all going to magically change so that we’re never hurt again.
 Although it’s a process and it’s not always easy, parts of our lives need to be accepted as they are, at least in the present moment.
 Others we can work on improving.

-Either way, we can go to the level of love for a higher view of what’s really going on.
+Either way, we can come back to our heart and hold our feelings in compassion.
+We can open up to our heart’s wisdom for a higher view of what’s really going on.
 Sometimes we need to sit with our pain and write about it, talk it out, or pound pillows.
 We may need to consult a professional counselor.
 However we confront our pain, we want to be accepting of the fact that we’re human and this pain exists, then recognize what it is we’re dealing with so we can learn something from it.
 How can we use what it’s telling us to help make positive changes in our lives?
 How can we move forward in the highest and best way for ourselves and those around us?

 Then most importantly, we connect with our higher power and send ourselves love and acceptance.
 We are absolutely worthy of love despite our pain and our struggles dealing with it.
 No matter what others do or say, no matter what mistakes we’ve made, no matter our life difficulties, we are strong and we are loved.
 Our higher power is always there for us, no matter the earthly situation.
 We can rise above and learn to feel better.